Luis Miguel: 1991–1993: Romance and Aries

 In 1991, Luis Miguel's career went to even greater heights and earned him the respect of a wider audience with the release of Romance, an album of romantic boleros, most from the 1950s.
 He has been credited with reinventing the bolero for modern audiences.
 The album Romance, which became his most successful material ever, eventually sold 7 million units worldwide.

-In 1993, Luis Miguel's fifth studio album, Aries, was released, which won him that year's Grammy Award for Best Latin Pop Album.
+In 1993, Luis Miguel's ninth studio album, Aries, was released, which won him that year's Grammy Award for Best Latin Pop Album.
 That same year, Luis Miguel was invited by Frank Sinatra to join him on his Duets II album and to perform live in a nationally televised special in honor of Sinatra's 80th birthday, along with other stars such as Stevie Wonder and Natalie Cole.

 1994–1996: Segundo Romance and Nada Es Igual

 In 1994, he released a sequel to Romance, Segundo Romance, featuring him as a convincing pop singer with mastery over timeless Latin classics such as "Solamente Una Vez" and "Historia de un Amor".
 The album earned Miguel another Grammy Award, as well as platinum status in the United States.

 In 1996, for his contribution to the recording industry, Luis Miguel received a star and was inducted to the Hollywood Walk of Fame, at that time the youngest male singer to receive a star.
 Soon after, Luis Miguel returned to the studio and released Nada Es Igual, a pop album featuring "Sueña", the main theme for Disney's The Hunchback of Notre Dame.